-We all have the experience that by looking at the name of a person, we can guesss a lot of imformation about the person with regard to the gender and ethnicity.
+We all have the experience that by looking at the name of a person, we can guess a lot of information about the person with regard to the gender and ethnicity.
 In our earlier work, we found that name embeddings can be used features for gender, ethnicity and nationality classification.

 In this work, we argue that the gender information is encoded in the spelling of the names.

-We propoed a number of character based ML models which shows great performance.
-Models trrained on large Yahoo data also extends well to data from the Social Security Admin (Table below).
+We proposed a number of character based ML models which shows great performance.
+Models trained on large Yahoo data also extends well to data from the Social Security Admin (Table below).

-Interestingly, since the character-based models can be applied to any string, we can find the most masculine and feminine names in S&P 500 companies (Table below).
+Since the character-based models can be applied to any string, we can find the most masculine and feminine names in S&P 500 companies (Table below).
 It is interesting to see that many "masculine" named companies are in engineering, while among the "feminine" named companies, there are many fashion and beauty production companies.

 Reference: Yifan Hu, Changwei Hu, Thanh Tran, Tejaswi Kasturi, Elizabeth Joseph, Matt Gillingham, What's in a Name? -- Gender Classification of Names with Character Based Machine Learning Models, to appear in the journal of Data Mining and Knowledge Discovery, 2021.